jon3654/synthsgw/VisionStatement.md

 desire by taking advantage of the interface to organize these musical moments, in a way that is definitive and easy.
 The software’s GUI makes moving, stitching, and cutting sections of music easy.

+In addition to the above, our software is targeted to amateur musicians who may not have the budget of larger production facilities.